kyma-project/test-infra/task/go-unit-tests/0.1/README.md

 ## Parameters

 - **path-to-test**: The path to tested Go code. _(OPTIONAL, default: "./...")_
-- **REPO_OWNER**: GitHub org that triggers the ProwJob.
+- **REPO_OWNER**: GitHub organization that triggers the ProwJob.
 A variable set by Prow.
-Prow does not set this variable if the ProwJob type is periodic.
+Prow does not set this variable if the
+  ProwJob type is periodic.
 In that case, an empty string default value is used. _(OPTIONAL, default: "")_
-- **REPO_NAME**: GitHub repo that triggers the ProwJob.
+- **REPO_NAME**: GitHub repository that triggers the ProwJob.
 A variable set by Prow.
 Prow does not set this variable if the ProwJob type is periodic.
 In that case, an empty string default value is used. _(OPTIONAL, default: "")_

 ## Platforms